redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/10 WASM and Shared Memory.md

 ### Writing to Shared Memory in WebAssembly

 A WebAssembly instruction obtains it arguments by popping the required number of values off the stack.
-The instruction to write a 4-byte `i32` value to memory is `i32.store` and it requires two arguments:
+The instruction to write a 4-byte `i32` value to memory is `i32.store` and requires two arguments:
 * An `i32` holding the address
-* An `i32` holding the value that will be stored
+* An `i32` holding the value that will be stored at the specified address

-Therefore, prior to issuing the `i32.store` instruction, we must ensure that its argument value have already been pushed onto the stack.
+Therefore, prior to issuing the `i32.store` instruction, we must ensure that its arguments have already been pushed onto the stack.

 In our case, the actual implementation of our fictional `expensive_calc` function is of no importance, other than the fact that at some point in its execution, it will update shared memory, and return an `i32` holding the number of bytes it has written.